Authors

 Pursuing the vision of just and sustainable business has never been for the faint of heart.
 Yet business adoption of E, S, and G has progressed, albeit at different paces.
 Corporate investment in E has the longest history and has proven over decades to improve the state of land, water, air, and climate.
 Corporate prioritization of S has yielded strides in diversity and inclusion within the enterprise, and improved human rights and workers’ rights along the value chain.
 And while work in all of these areas is far from complete, new issues are popping up on the ESG agenda, from nature and biodiversity to living wage, a just transition, and responsible AI.

 What about G?
-Governance flashed into the spotlight in 2020-21 with CEO-level commitments spurred by a few select yet seismic events, including Covid, the Me Too movement, and the cost-of-living crisis.
+Governance flashed into the spotlight in 2020-21 with CEO-level commitments spurred by a few select yet seismic events, including Covid-19, the Me Too movement, and the cost-of-living crisis.
 But this chorus of commitments has quieted—due to the politicization of ESG topics, the challenge of executing against ambitious goals, and the consideration required to align governance with new, turbulent market and societal dynamics.

-Don’t be fooled by the silent G.
+Don’t Be Fooled by the Silent G.

 In BSR’s recent report The CSO at a Crossroads: Three Paths Forward for Sustainability Leaders, 83 percent of the CSOs interviewed felt that increased involvement by other C-suite executives helped advance ambitious sustainability objectives that protect and promote the business.
 This indicates that despite concerns about market dynamics, corporate leaders see the silent G as a positive force.
 That support is manifesting in increased professionalization of the CSO role, and the integration of sustainability across corporate functions and from the back office to the boardroom.